nevalang/website/content/docs/about/index.md

 ## Why FBP?
 Why Not OOP or FP?

 The reason why Nevalang might succeed is its flow-based paradigm.
-The stagnation in the problems described above, as we believe, is a consequence of the flow control paradigm established by the von Neumann architecture, where we have a state and a computer that changes this state by sequentially executing instructions.
+The stagnation in the problems described above, as we believe, is a consequence of the control-flow paradigm established by the von Neumann architecture, where we have a state and a computer that changes this state by sequentially executing instructions.
 This way of thinking has served us well, but in the era of multi-core processors, we struggle to adapt it to modern realities.
 However, in the dataflow paradigm, and especially in its most powerful form - Flow-Based Programming (FBP), these problems do not exist.

 ## What Is Implicit Parallelism?